strengejacke/ggeffects/README.md

   different weighting options that can be chosen with the `weights` argument.

-  Question answered: “What is the predicted value of the response at meaningful values or levels of my focal terms for an ‘average’ observation in my data?”.
+  Question answered: “What is the predicted (or: expected) value of the response at meaningful values or levels of my focal terms for an ‘average’ observation in my data?”.
 It refers to randomly picking a subject of your sample and the result you get on average.

 - `"empirical"` (or `"counterfactual"`): calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in